ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/README.md

 The following next steps are the first ideas for enhancements:
 * SAP Graph (Beta) with currently public Bearer token
 * Improve adaptive cards layout
-* Implement Microsoft Graph Search API to search beyond Inbox
+* Implement Microsoft Graph Search API to search beyond the Outlook Inbox